The IUD is a type of long-acting reversible contraception (LARC) that goes in your uterus.

 - More than 99% effective

 - ‘Fit and forget’ contraception – you don’t need to do anything

 - There are two types: one with hormones, one without hormones

 - Your period might change.
 There might be more or less bleeding

 This page explains the IUD, and tells you how to get one.

-An IUD is a small device that fits inside your womb.
+An IUD is a small, T-shaped object that goes inside your uterus.